oorr90/scm-consulting/README.md

 # scm-consulting
-Creating a Genesis child theme
+Creating a child theme from the WP Genesis Framework